Arambol: Activities

 Strong winds during the main season make it a significant location for leisure sports, like paragliding and kite surfing.
-Every evening during the peak tourist season, there are sunset parties on Arambol beach.
-A variety of practitioners in Alternative medicine and Wellness (alternative medicine) offer courses in Yoga, meditation, Odissi dance, and musical instruments (like Tabla, Sitar and other traditional Indian as well as Western instruments).

 Events

 The Tribal Dance Festival and the Indian Juggling Convention take place in Arambol.
 The Goa Contact Festival and In-Touch Festival both offer Contact Improvisation Dance and Somatics.
 All are scheduled for late January/early February.

 Harmal Chilli

 The Harmal chilli is a variety of chilli mainly grown in this village and so named after its place of origin.

 Noted for its high pungency, even a small quantity of Harmal chilli powder is sufficient to add significant flavor to dishes.
 Due to its intense heat, it is often blended with other spices (masalas) to create iconic Goan culinary preparations like Chicken Xacuti Masala, Garam Masala, Khatkhatem, Recheado Masala.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 14 September 2021 (valid until 13 January 2029).

 The Harmal-Pernem Chilli (Mirchi) Growers Association from Pernem, proposed the GI registration of Harmal Chilli.
 After filing the application in May 2020, the chilli was granted the GI tag in 2021 by the Geographical Indication Registry in Chennai, making the name "Harmal Chilli" exclusive to the chilies grown in the region.
 It thus became the second chilli variety from Goa after Khola Chilli and the 3rd type of goods from Goa to earn the GI tag.